 The B2B payment landscape is undergoing a massive shift as B2B payments continue to increase over time, and big names have their eye on this ever-growing payment segment.
 Several small FinTech companies have caught on to this trend and have set out to alleviate the stress of employees within finance and accounting departments across the globe who handle B2B payments daily.
 A main focal point for FinTech is payment automation and the promising opportunity that lies in cutting manual and tedious labor for financial professionals.

-Automation can increase process time and greatly decrease the amount of labor-intensive tasks necessary to facilitate payment.
+Automation can speed up processes and greatly decrease the amount of labor-intensive tasks necessary to facilitate payment.
 With the rapid change of payment processes, enhanced payment technology is quickly replacing antiquated and outdated methods, and accounts payable automated solutions are popping up everywhere.
 B2B payment interactions have historically been a high pain point, constantly lagging behind consumer payment technology.
 Therefore, reliable technology that will lessen the burden for both sides of B2B transactions is in high demand, and automation is set to make payment more efficient and accurate than ever before.

 Why is Payment Automation on the Rise?

 Automated payment has major cost-savings potential for businesses of all sizes.
 The B2B payment process classically demands countless manual interventions to resolve error and update information, which drag the process out much longer than necessary, often delaying payment or allowing for more error.
 New automation payment technology eliminates unnecessary steps, optimizes efficiency, and provides far-reaching benefits.
 It also allows invoices to be paid in one day versus up to two weeks or longer for traditional payment processing.